Ren294/E-Commerce-Analysis/README.md

 ## Data Analytics and Visualization

-- **Power BI**: `Power BI` offers interactive dashboards, real-time data visualization, and easy integration with Hive and other databases for querying large datasets.
+- **Power BI**: `Power BI` offers interactive dashboards, real-time data visualization, and easy integration with `Hive` and other databases for querying large datasets.

-- **Jupyter Notebooks**: `Jupyter` provides an interactive environment for exploring data, building models, and visualizing results, integrating seamlessly with Spark and MLlib.
+- **Jupyter Notebooks**: `Jupyter` provides an interactive environment for exploring data, building models, and visualizing results, integrating seamlessly with `Spark` and `MLlib`.

 ## Orchestration and Scheduling